-Alma City Commission meetings are held the second and fourth Tuesday of each month at 6:00 pm at the Alma Municipal Building, 525 East Superior Street, Alma, Michigan unless rescheduled due to a conflict with a holiday.
+Alma City Commission meetings are held the second and fourth Tuesday of each month at 6:00 pm.
+Meetings are normally held at the Alma Municipal Building, 525 East Superior Street, Alma, Michigan unless rescheduled due to a conflict with a holiday.
 To view regular City Commission meeting dates, please visit our City Calendar page.

 Meet the City Commissioners

 The City Commission consists of seven members elected at large.
 At all City elections, four Commissioners are elected.
 The three candidates who receive the highest number of votes shall serve four year terms while the candidate receiving the fourth highest number of votes serves a two year term.

 The Mayor is appointed by the Commission as a whole and is recognized as the executive head of the City for all ceremonial purposes and presides over all meetings of the Commission.

 I invite you to continue to browse the pages here to learn a bit more about our home.
 After that I encourage you to explore Alma in person and witness for yourself the many reasons that I love this city.
 We take pride in our family focused city, including (but certainly not limited to) sampling our local offering shops and dining options in our vibrant Downtown which is lined with historic buildings.

 Alma is set apart by our wonderful educational institutions and public library.
 Use the library to research our rich industrial heritage, or jump on the broadband to and discover how local manufacturing is on the cutting edge of today’s technological advancement.
 Local learning opportunities begin with early childhood programs and cover technical vocational training, as well as degree programs at our liberal arts institution, Alma College.
 We are fortunate to host world class educational programs that serve our residents and guests.